Alexander-H-Liu/Listen-Attend-and-Spell-Pytorch/README.md

 The end-to-end ASR was based on Listen, Attend and Spell<sup>[1](#Reference)</sup>.
 Multiple techniques proposed recently were also implemented, serving as additional plug-ins for better performance.
 For the list of techniques implemented, please refer to the [highlights](#Highlights), [configuration](config/) and [references](#Reference).

 Feel free to use/modify them, any bug report or improvement suggestion will be appreciated.
-If you have any questions, please contact r07922013[AT]ntu.edu.tw
+If you have any questions, please contact r07922013[AT]ntu.edu.tw.
+If you find this project helpful for your research, please do consider to cite [my paper](#Citation), thanks!

 ## Highlights